History of Albania in Timeline

 In 2015, Albania's infant mortality rate was estimated at 12 per 1,000 live births.

-In 2015, the association ILGA-Europe ranked Albania 19th in terms of LGBT rights out of 49 observed European countries.
+In 2015, ILGA-Europe ranked Albania 19th in terms of LGBT rights out of 49 observed European countries.

-In 2015, the municipalities in Albania unified and simplified the previous system of urban and rural municipalities or communes.
+Municipalities in Albania unified and simplified the previous system of urban and rural municipalities or communes in 2015.

-On June 19, 2016, Albania secured their first ever win in European Championship when they beat Romania by 1–0 in a UEFA Euro 2016 match.
+On June 19, 2016, Albania secured their first-ever win in the European Championship with a 1–0 victory against Romania in a UEFA Euro 2016 match.
+They also scored their first ever goal in a major tournament.

-According to 2016 WHO data, 21.7% of adults in Albania are clinically overweight, with a Body mass index (BMI) score of 25 or more.
+According to 2016 WHO data, 21.7% of adults in Albania are clinically overweight, with a Body Mass Index (BMI) of 25 or more.

-As of 2016, textile production in Albania experienced an annual growth of 5.3% and an annual turnover of around 1.5 billion euros.
+In 2016, Albania's textile production experienced an annual growth of 5.3% and an annual turnover of around 1.5 billion euros, according to the Instituti i Statistikës (INSTAT).

 2016: Tourism Contribution to GDP

-In 2016, tourism directly accounted for 8.4% of Albania's GDP, though including indirect contributions pushes the proportion to 26%.
-The country received approximately 4.74 million visitors.
+In 2016, tourism directly accounted for 8.4% of Albania's GDP, with indirect contributions pushing the proportion to 26%.
+The country received approximately 4.74 million visitors, mostly from Europe and the United States.

-In 2017, Albanian opera singer Saimir Pirgu was nominated for a Grammy Award.
+In 2017, Albanian opera singer Saimir Pirgu was nominated for the Grammy Award.

-In 2017, The Albania national football team, ranking 51st in the World.
+In 2017, the Albania national football team was ranked 51st in the world.

-As of 2018, Albania had approximately 2.7 million active mobile users with almost 1.8 million active broadband subscribers.
+As of 2018, Albania had approximately 2.7 million active mobile users and almost 1.8 million active broadband subscribers, according to the Electronic and Postal Communications Authority (AKEP).

-On 26 November 2019, a 6.4 magnitude earthquake ravaged Albania, with the epicentre near Mamurras, affecting Durrës and Kodër-Thumanë.
+On 26 November 2019, a 6.4 magnitude earthquake ravaged Albania, with the most affected areas being Durrës and Kodër-Thumanë.

 2019: Global Competitiveness Index Ranking